kendroe/CoqRewriter/README.md

 There are two distinct ways to build.

 To build with Coq, make sure you have Coq 8.5pl2 and Ocaml-4.04.0.
+This build was tested on a Mac running MacOS 10.12.6.

 To compile standalone: